MPDzDev/italian-adventure-countdown/readme.md

   - Tracks battle percentage completion
   - Sends notification when all riddles are solved

-### 3. Antonio's Pizzeria Challenge (Coming Soon)
+### 3. Antonio's Pizzeria Challenge

-The `PizzaioloChallenge` component will be a multi-step adventure to help Antonio recover his stolen recipes from the pirates.
+The `PizzaioloChallenge` component is a multi-step adventure to help Antonio recover his stolen recipes from the pirates.

 - **Unlock Timing:**
   - Becomes available 4 months before the July 20th journey